Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

-# **DEI SubMod: AI USES POPULATION AND MORE v0.3.0 — PRE-RELEASE**
+# **DEI SubMod: AI USES POPULATION AND MORE v0.4.0 — PRE-RELEASE**

  Status: Experimental, but working in testing.
 Save-game ready (restart preferred).

 ### **What this mod does**

+This submod enforces full population-based constraints on the AI, placing it under the same demographic, recruitment, and recovery rules as the player.

-This pre-release makes the AI follow the same population constraints as the player, among other changes.
-When an AI faction recruits, the unit must be “paid for” out of the correct population class in the region where that army currently stands.
-If the region can’t cover the cost (even after a small, wartime-only assist), the unit is removed.
-No magic troops.
+When an AI faction recruits or replenishes units, the manpower must be paid from the correct population class in the region where the army is located.
+If the population cannot cover the cost—even after limited, war-only assistance—the unit is removed.
+No free troops.
+No magic replenishment.

-In parallel, this build continues a broader effort to strip AI crutches while keeping difficulty:
+Alongside this, the mod continues a broader effort to remove AI crutches while maintaining difficulty:

-Removing or dialing back AI cheats/bonuses that bypass population, economy, or movement.
+Removing or dialing back AI cheats that bypass population, economy, or logistics.

-Phasing out certain scripted armies (e.g., legacy Punic War stacks) so wars emerge from a dynamic world, not hard scripts.
+Phasing out legacy scripted armies (e.g., Punic War stacks) so wars emerge dynamically.

-Rebalancing pressure through realistic constraints (recruitment affordability, recovery time, class exhaustion) rather than hidden buffs.
+Rebalancing challenge through real constraints (manpower exhaustion, recovery time, class depletion) rather than hidden buffs.

-The result is a campaign that’s more difficult and more believable: the AI can still field strong forces, but it must do so within population and logistics—just like you.
+The result is a campaign that is harder, more believable, and more dynamic: the AI can still field powerful armies—but only if it has the population to sustain them.

 ## **What’s already changed in this pre-release**